-Action Priority Tool Staff Officials Other Gov't Private Economic Development Explore ways the City can encourage development activity, aside from a hotel, that is supportive of employers of all sizes.
-Ongoing Policy ✓ Support arts and culture festivals/events like the Art Fair that position Wyandotte as an arts downtown.
-Ongoing Partner ✓ Work with surrounding communities to develop marketing and promotional pieces that showcase the region.
-Ongoing Partner √ Maintain strong and ongoing dialog between municipal officials and major local business entities (BASF, Wyandotte Hospital and others) with a focus on understanding facility expansion needs and redevelopment possibilities.
-Ongoing Partner V √ Maintain strong and ongoing dialog with institutions, community groups, the DDA, Detroit Regional Chamber and Southern Wayne County Regional Chamber.
-Ongoing Partner ~ ✓ Work with employers to identify workforce needs and link with the WINetwork to connect employers to workforce data and development programs.
-Ongoing Partner √ ✓ Work with the MEDC CATeam specialist to identify pertinent incentives for redevelopment.
+Action Priority ΤοοΙ Staff Officials Other Gov't Private Work with the MEDC CATeam specialist to identify pertinent incentives for redevelopment.
 This includes accessing CRP, BDP, New Market Tax Credits (when available), utilizing PA 198 Abatements and other tools to support base company growth.
-Ongoing Partner √ √ Support the school district with job training, workforce development, and vocational education collaboration opportunities.
-Ongoing Partner √ √ Explore possibilities for a new hotel, preferably in or near downtown.
-Short Policy √ Explore physical improvements to the marina to promote tourism and recreation.
-Short CIP ✓ √ Develop a business recruitment marketing piece to highlight community tax rates, access to talent, local and regional amenities, utility availability for large sites and incentives available.
-Short Policy √ Work with the Business Attraction team at Detroit Regional Chamber and MEDC to promote sites that are available.
-Ensure that vacant properties and buildings are uploaded onto zoom prospector (www.michigan.zoomprospector.com).
-Partner √ √ Develop a marketing and promotional campaign that positions Wyandotte as Downriver's Downtown.
-Short Policy √
+Ongoing Partner V V Explore possibilities for a new hotel, preferably in or near downtown.
+Short Policy ~ Explore physical improvements to the marina to promote tourism and recreation.
+Short CIP ~ V Develop a business recruitment marketing piece to highlight community tax rates, access to talent, local and regional amenities, utility availability for large sites and incentives available.
+Short Policy Y Work with the Business Attraction team at Detroit Regional Chamber and MEDC to promote sites that are available.
+Ensure that vacant properties and buildings are uploaded onto zoom prospector (www. michigan.zoomprospector.com).
+Short Partner V V Develop a marketing and promotional campaign that positions Wyandotte as Downriver's Downtown.
+Short Policy ~ Continue exploratory efforts to build new waterfront transportation amenities, parks and public access to the waterfront.
+Medium CIP \checkmark ~ Explore the development of a micro-loan/grant program to support small business development ventures including capital improvements, marketing, promotions, equipment purchases, and employee training.
+Medium Policy ~ Encourage regional and national fishing tournaments along the Detroit River.
+Medium Policy ~ ~ Promote the city as an RRC community when certified.
+Medium Policy ~ Support entrepreneurs and start ups, exploring redevelopment sites for makerspace and tapping into business development resources through Downriver Community Conference, SCORE, SBA, and Southern Wayne Chamber of Commerce.
+Medium Partner ~ ~ Support efforts to establish Wyandotte as a cruise ship destination.
+Long Policy ~ ~

-Action Priority Tool Staff Officials Other Gov't Private Continue exploratory efforts to build new waterfront transportation amenities, parks and public access to the waterfront.
-Medium CIP ✓ ✓ Explore the development of a micro-loan/grant program to support small business development ventures including capital improvements, marketing, promotions, equipment purchases, and employee training.
-Medium Policy √ Encourage regional and national fishing tournaments along the Detroit River.
-Medium Policy ✓ ✓ Promote the city as an RRC community when certified.
-Medium Policy Support entrepreneurs and start ups, exploring redevelopment sites for makerspace and tapping into business development resources through Downriver Community Conference, SCORE, SBA, and Southern Wayne Chamber of Commerce.
-Medium Partner √ Support efforts to establish Wyandotte as a cruise ship destination.
-Long Policy √ √ Zoning Complete a comparative analysis of the zoning map and the future land use map and determine which zoning changes should be pursued by the city in order to implement the plan.
+Responsible Party Action Priority ΤοοΙ Staff Officials Other Gov't Private Zoning Complete a comparative analysis of the zoning map and the future land use map and determine which zoning changes should be pursued by the city in order to implement the plan.
 Priorities include: Consolidate Multi-family districts; Adopt form-based Mixed-Use Corridor district; Revise the intent and uses of the Office district to promote mixed-use; Create a use table to provide consistency across district.
-Short Reg. √ ✓ Convert the zoning map into color-coded GIS so it is easier to read.
-Short Reg. √ Leadership Review the master plan annually and track progress toward achieving actions.
-Ongoing Policy ✓ ✓ Convene an annual meeting between Council and Planning Commission to review Annual Report and set priorities for planning, zoning, and redevelopment.
-Ongoing Policy √ Provide training for elected and appointed officials and staff and monitor participation.
-Ongoing Policy √ Amend the Capital Improvement Plan (CIP) to be consistent with the master plan.
-Ongoing Policy √ √ Review the master plan every 5 years and, when necessary, update or amend the plan.
-Ongoing Policy ✓ √
+Short Reg.
+V V ζ.
+Convert the zoning map into color-coded GIS so it is easier to read.
+Short Reg. ✓ Leadership Review the master plan annually and track progress toward achieving actions.
+Ongoing Policy ~ Y Convene an annual meeting between Council and Planning Commission to review Annual Report and set priorities for planning, zoning, and redevelopment.
+Ongoing Policy ~ Provide training for elected and appointed officials and staff and monitor participation.
+Ongoing Policy ~ Amend the Capital Improvement Plan (CIP) to be consistent with the master plan.
+Ongoing Policy ~ ~ Review the master plan every 5 years and, when necessary, update or amend the plan.
+Ongoing Policy ~ \checkmark